8 ways to un-invite junk from your home

 For every item you invite into your home, send one item packing (or two if you’re really on a decluttering roll.)
 The more you exercise that “letting go” muscle, the stronger you become and the easier it gets to let go of junk.
 Recognize your weak spots—perhaps you collect shoes or hats—and be sure to enforce this rule to avoid getting buried beneath a pile of stuff.
 When clearing out any big items, 1-800-GOT-JUNK? can handle all the lifting and loading for you.
 All you have to do is point!

-8. Live for today
+8. Live a minimalist lifestyle today

 We make junk disappear.